UTK Environmental Health & Safety Policy GS-025

 Scope and Applicability

-All alternative vehicles operated on university streets or property are governed by this policy.
+All alternative vehicles (as defined in this policy) operated on university streets or property are governed by this policy.
+All use of University owned, or University operated alternative vehicles on city and state streets and highways is covered.

 Abbreviations and Definitions